By Lee Foster

 Several entities have websites useful to the fall color traveler.

 Journalist John Poimiroo maintains a website that celebrates fall color all over California.
 See http://www.californiafallcolor.com.
-Beyond the Eastern Sierra, John and his myriad followers and fans keep track on the annual pageant from the mountains to the ocean.
+Beyond the Eastern Sierra, John and his many followers and fans keep track on the annual pageant from the mountains to the ocean.

 A small resort west of Bishop, known as Parcher’s Resort, actively presents local Bishop Creek fall color information for this choice area.
 See proprietor Jared Smith’s detailed comments at http://parchersresort.net/fallcolor.htm.